bkmo/snapper-rollback-efi/README.md

 Edit `/etc/snapper-rollback.conf` and make sure all the settings have the right values.
 You don't have to do this, but if you don't, you'll have to manually mount your btrfs root subvolume to `/btrfsroot` before running the script.
 Uncomment external_boot = True to have your .bootbackup restored.

+## This modded version adds a boot backup hook to Pacman. /boot will be backed up to
+/.bootbackup every kernel update-install-remove.
+This will happen whether you decide to restore it or not.

 ## Usage
 ```